Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 Healthy fats

-Unlike saturated or trans fats, healthy fats—such as monounsaturated and polyunsaturated fats—have been shown to have a beneficial effect on cholesterol levels.
+Unlike saturated or trans fats, healthy fats — such as monounsaturated and polyunsaturated fats — have been shown to have a beneficial effect on cholesterol levels.
 This can lower the risk of heart disease.

+Healthy fats are also essential for the absorption and transport of vitamins.
 This includes vitamins such as A, D, E, and K, which are fat-soluble and require some level of dietary fat to be absorbed in the body.

-Eggs, fish, nuts, avocados, olives, extra virgin olive oil, and peanut butter are all great sources of healthy fats.
+Eggs, fish, nuts, avocados, olives, extra-virgin olive oil, and peanut butter are all great sources of healthy fats.

-Low-glycemic vegetables
+Low-glycemic vegetables and fruits

-If you’re not used to eating a lot of vegetables (especially raw vegetables), start with a smaller portion and work your way up.
+Vegetables and fruits in general can increase bloating and gas due to their high amounts of fiber, so if you’re not used to eating a lot of vegetables (especially raw vegetables), start with a smaller portion and work your way up.

 Foods to help with nausea and upset stomach